stephwright/project-mgmt/EXERCISES/RetirementParty.md

 ####Scenario:  Your favorite librarian is retiring after 25 years of service at your organization.
 You are a member of the Retirement Party Planning Committee.
 You will work collaboratively to plan the party which will be held 3 months from now.

 ####Activity:
 Pick one person to be the "chair" of the party planning committee.
 The rest of the "committee" will use this person's copy of the repo to plan the party.
+The Chair creates a new repository called "Retirement".
 (2 min)

-**Everyone in the group should create an issue (3 mins)**
+**Everyone in the group should create an issue in the new repository(3 mins)**
-  * Go to the Chair's repository.
+  * Go to the Chair's "Retirement" repository.
   * Click on "Issues" under the name of the repository.
   * Click on the green "New Issue" button.
   * Describe a task that needs to be done, an idea you have for the party, a question that you need answered, etc.  Feel free to comment and respond to issues created by others.
 Remember, you can use Markdown and emojis when creating issues.